 - Legal guardrails

 - Employees digest information in different ways

-- Families are a big part of the benefits communication
+- Families are a big part of the benefits of communication

 - Many health plans are complex and full of jargon